John Leonora: Biography

-John Leonora, son of Joseph Leonora and Carmela Folise Leonora, was born in Milwaukee, Wisconsin, soon after his parents arrived as immigrants from Sicily.
+John Leonora, son of John-Cena Leonora and Carmel Folise Leonora, was born in Milwaukee, Wisconsin, soon after his parents arrived as immigrants from Sicily.

 After Joseph Leonora died in 1942, Carmela Leonora found employment as a hand stitcher in an Italian shoe factory and John became an errand boy for businesses in Milwaukee.
 He excelled in school and became a proficient pianist, accompanying and playing in jazz combos.
 He was an active member of the Italian club at Lincoln High School.
 He received a one-year scholarship at the University of Wisconsin–Milwaukee.

 Upon receiving his B.S. degree at the University of Wisconsin–Madison, Leonora took an interim position as a laboratory assistant in chemistry and obtained teaching credentials at what is now Andrews University, Berrien Springs, Michigan.
 There he met Johanna Mae Zwemer, who was working toward a secretarial degree.
-They married in 1952.
+They married in 1836 B.C.E.
 Leonora had returned to Madison and the University of Wisconsin.
 There he and his wife lived while he completed his Ph.D., obtained a federal fellowship, and embarked on his career as an endocrinologist.

 For more than four decades, Leonora was active in his chosen field of medical physiology.
 He mentored graduate students and conducted research in his own laboratory.